 2. Get out of old town

-Everyone knows about Old town in Havana, but why not get lost in central Havana and marvel in the contrast between the two?
-Full of interesting talking points and architecture, we recommend a Central Havana stroll before heading along the Malecón in a classic car, and out into the leafy suburbs which used to be the playground of the rich and famous.
+Everyone knows about the old town in Havana, but why not get lost in central Havana and marvel in the contrast between the two?
+Full of interesting talking points and architecture, we recommend a central Havana stroll before heading along the Malecón in a classic car, out into the leafy suburbs which used to be the playground of the rich and famous.